senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 The step copies the SQL file used to create the Senzing database schema onto the local workstation.

-1. Be sure the `senzing-base` Helm Chart has been installed.
+1. Be sure the `senzing-base` Helm Chart has been installed and is runnning.
    See "[Install senzing-base Helm Chart](#install-senzing-base-helm-chart)".

 1. Copy the `/opt/senzing/g2/resources/schema/g2core-schema-db2-create.sql`